 Description

 One of the very useful AutoHotkey features is the ability to add/modify scripts on the fly.
-This script is for those who constantly edit their AutoHotkey file to put in new scripts or modify already existent ones.
+This tutorial is for those who are constantly editing their AutoHotkey file, adding new scripts or modifying existing ones.

-Adding or modifying a script in your AHK file is a three-step process (edit, save, reload) and having the scripts presented below will help you do it quicker.
+Adding or modifying a script in your AHK file is a three-step process (edit, save, reload).
+The two scripts presented below will help you do it quicker.
+The first will be to edit, and the second to save and reload.

 Steps